weezymatt/weezymatt.github.io/_projects/2_ml-project.md

     <span style="font-size: 0.8em; font-weight: bold; line-height: 1; border-radius: 0.35em; vertical-align: middle; margin-left: 0.5rem">GPE</span>
 </mark>
 .</div> <br>
+The remaining tokens are classified as the label outside (O), meaning the token is simply outside the named entity phrase.
 Note the categorization is subjective as one can argue Arizona is also a LOCATION.
 Approaches to NERC generally use BIO notation which separates the beginning (B-) and inside (I-) of entities.
-Otherwise the label outside (O) is used.
-The named entity above is now:
+The example above is now:

 <div class="entities" style="line-height: 2.5; direction: ltr">
 <mark class="entity" style="background: #7aecec; padding: 0.45em 0.6em; margin: 0 0.25em; line-height: 1; border-radius: 0.35em;">